gumbarros/EmbeddedSass.Net/README.md

 ## MSBuild integration

 `EmbeddedSass.Net.MsBuild` compiles Sass before ASP.NET Core resolves static web assets.
-The package includes the Sass compiler, so Node.js and a system-wide Sass installation are not required.
+The package includes the Sass compiler, so a Sass installation is not required.

 Add the package to the project: